-Single month Labour Force Survey estimates: May 2015
+Single month Labour Force Survey estimates: August 2015 (Not Designated as National Statistics)

 This report contains charts that compare the Labour Force Survey (LFS) headline threemonth average rates for employment, unemployment and economic inactivity with their equivalent single month estimates.
 The single month estimates are derived from the same data source as the headline three-month figures but are not designated as National Statistics and their use is restricted to helping to understand the movements in the headline three-month averages.